microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/notebook_recent.md

 > **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
 Use of these APIs in production applications is not supported.

-Retrieve a list of [RecentNotebooks](../resources/recentnotebook.md) that have been accessed by the signed-in user.
+Get a list of [recentNotebook](../resources/recentnotebook.md) instances that have been accessed by the signed-in user.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).